-Found 80 - 90 results of 90 programs matching keyword "model of the atmoshpere on mars"
+Found 80 - 90 results of 93 programs matching keyword "model of the atmoshpere on mars"

+Chris McKay, Planetary Scientist at the NASA Ames Research Center, has traveled the world seeking Mars-like environments.
+In the Dry Valleys of Antarcticahis favorite Mars analog on EarthDr.
+McKay discovered a kind of algae living inside rocks porous to light and water.
+Hell show us some of these rocks and talk about the physical conditions required for life.
 Julia Child and physicist Philip Morrison once cooked up (and sampled) "primordial soup," a mixture of ingredients said to be the materials from which life sprang on Earth.
 How accurate is this notion?
 David Deamer studies how some molecules self-assemble into order, and has developed new theories about how life evolved from components on Earth.
-We’ll talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
+Well talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
 Guests: David Deamer, Director, UC Berkeley SETI Program, and Karen Kalumuk, Exploratorium staff scientist.
 See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
 We stayed up with Exploratorium scientist Ron Hipschman at the Lick Observatory in San Jose, California, for the best view we've had of Mars in a long, long time.
 At midnight on August 27, Earth and Mars passed closer to one another than they have in 60,000 years.
 Astronomers were on hand to tell us all about our nearest neighborits geography, orbit, and why both NASA and the European Space Agency have chosen this time to launch robotic missions to Mars.
 Dr. James Watson is the President of Cold Spring Harbor Laboratory and the co-discoverer of the double helix, for which he won a Nobel prize in physiology or medicine in 1962.
 Dr. Watson was also the first director of the Human Genome Project.
 He talks with us about early discoveries in molecular biology, the Human Genome Project, and what makes Cold Spring Harbor a unique scientific institution.
 Dr. Sydney Brenner won the Nobel prize in physiology or medicine in 2002 for his work with the tiny nematode, C. elegans.
 Dr. Brenner recruited the one-millimeter worm in the early sixties as the ideal model organism to study cell differentiation and organ development.
 In this program, he describes how new model organisms are established for studying basic physiology, recounts his reaction to seeing Watson and Crick's DNA model for the first time, and offers advice to young scientists just starting out.
 In preparation for the 2004 landing of the Mars Exploration Rovers, NASA engineers and scientists tested their remote operation procedures using a rover called FIDO (field integrated design & operations rover).
 Our remote team traveled to the desert test site to see what they learned in the desert and what they hoped to learn on Mars.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
-Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
-This special edition will pit east coast teachers from Columbia University against teachers from the Exploratorium's Teacher's Institute.
-In this zany competition teachers will have ten minutes to create a science activity from a "secret" ingredient: milk cartons!
-What if we did contact another intelligent life form in the universe?
-What should we say?
-What traits best represent our humanity?
-Douglas Vakoch, the SETI Institute’s Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
-Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
-In this zany competition teachers will have ten minutes to create a science activity.
-This week’s “secret” ingredient: cups!